ChildsplayOSU/bogl-docs/tutorials/input.md

 # User Input

 :leaves: **This tutorial covers:**
-- What input statements are
+- Input statements
-- What the 'input' & 'clear' keywords do
+- Keywords 'input' & 'clear'
-- Example of input and clear being used

 :seedling: **Before starting, you should be familiar with:**
 - [The BoGL basics](./GettingStarted.md)